mrzacarias/slate/source/includes/ApiV1Appointments.md

 Field           | Description
 --------------- | -------------------------------------------------------------------------------
-id              | The Appointment object ID title           | Short description/note to help to identify the appointment start           | Date and Hour when the appointment will start end             | Date and Hour when the appointment will end
+id              | The object ID title           | Short description/note to help to identify the appointment start           | Date and Hour when the appointment will start end             | Date and Hour when the appointment will end